manginasrivenkata/AdvanceTalent-ATS/README.md

 The project is to assist the users in enhancing their resumes and to match them with job descriptions.
 It does the following functions;

 <n>Resume Analysis: Extracts text from uploaded PDF resumes.</n>
-#Job Description Matching: Compares the resumes with the job descriptions and provides the following information:
+<b>Job Description Matching: Compares the resumes with the job descriptions and provides the following information:</b>
 	•	Match percentage.</n>
 	•	Missing keywords.</n>
 	•	Summary of the resume content.</n>